mjayjoh/data-broker-analysis/index.md

 ## What are data brokers?
 Data brokers collect, buy, and aggregate extensive personal data on individuals, selling this data (often without explicit consent) to companies that use individual profiles to micro-target subgroups for commercial and/or political gain.
-The table below, “A Glimpse into the Data Broker Industry” displays some of the practices of major data broker agencies—companies that probably have your data, but you’ve never heard of.
+Table 1, “A Glimpse into the Data Broker Industry” displays some of the practices of major data broker agencies—companies that probably have your data, but you’ve never heard of.

 In this business model, consumers are the product.
 Given the extensive adoption of digital technologies and smart wearables, these companies now know the following personal information (note that this list is not comprehensive):
 - Name